Bible Study · Guided · Romans

 Responses save to your Study Journal

 The Spirit helps us call God "Father."
-What does that word actually mean to you?
-What does it cost or give to say it?
+What does that word mean to you?
+What does it tell you about the kind of relationship God wants with us?

 2